 The Department of Transportation provides for traffic safety and street and airport operations.
 The Traffic Safety Division provides for the safe and efficient movement of people and goods within and across the City.
 The Street Division is responsible for the proper maintenance of the City's streets and drainage facilities.
 The Aviation Division is responsible for providing a safe flying environment for the general aviation flying public, operation of the municipal airport, and economic development activities at the municipal airport.
+The Departments of Engineering Services and Transportation are being merged into the newly formed Department of Public Works effective June 1, 2003.

 The Water Utilities Department is responsible for assuring a continuous supply of high quality water and a safe and adequate wastewater service.
-Arlington's water operations are nationally known and are recognized for their use of advanced technology.
+Arlington's water treatment operations are nationally known and are recognized for their use of advanced technology.
 Transmission capacity has been designed to stay ahead of peak demands well into the 21st century.
 The Department has received awards from the United States Environmental Protection Agency, Texas Municipal Utilities Association, and the American Water Works Association.

-The Planning and Development Services Department is responsible for maintaining a long-range Comprehensive Plan, which optimizes the physical, fiscal, and natural resources of the City in its development.
-The Building Inspection Division enforces City ordinances regarding general construction, zoning, mechanical, electrical, and plumbing activities.
+The Planning and Development Services Department is responsible for maintaining a long-range Comprehensive Plan which optimizes the physical, fiscal and natural resources of the City in its development.
+The Building Inspection Division enforces City ordinances regarding general construction, zoning, mechanical, electrical and plumbing activities.
 The planning staff provides coordination services in an effort to effectively facilitate program development and implementation.
 Additional responsibilities include developing the capital budget, and providing City staff and the general public with current zoning and inventory maps and a wide range of demographic statistics.

-The Parks and Recreation Department is responsible for the operation and maintenance of the City's 4,226 acres of parks, including four municipal golf courses and five recreational centers and for the management of the Arlington Community Center.
+The Parks and Recreation Department is responsible for the operation and maintenance of the City's 4,180 acres of parks, including four municipal golf courses and five recreational centers and for the management of the Arlington Community Center.
 It conducts a wide range of high quality, year-round leisure time programs that are responsive to the physical and cultural needs of the citizens of Arlington.

-Administrative Group
+Administration Group

-The Deputy City Manager for Administration is responsible for the oversight and management of four City departments, which include Finance, Human Resources, Technology Services, Support Services, as well as the Internal Audit Division, and the Public Information Office.
+The Deputy City Manager for Administration is responsible for the oversight and management of five City departments which include Finance, Human Resources, Technology Services, Support Services, Convention and Event Services, as well as the Internal Audit Division and the Office of Communications.

 The Department of Finance oversees the financial affairs of the City and ensures the financial integrity of City operations.
-Departmental services include accounts payable, accounting, budgeting, purchasing, cash and debt management, risk management, and maintenance of the City's fixed assets inventory.
-It also oversees the Tax Division, the Municipal Court Operations, and the City Secretary's Office.
-The Tax Division is responsible for collecting the property taxes levied and the maintenance of all property tax related records.
+Departmental services include accounts payable, accounting, budgeting, purchasing, treasury management, risk management, and maintenance of the City's fixed assets inventory.
+It also oversees the Municipal Court Operations, and the City Secretary's Office.
 The Municipal Court Operations collects court fines, sets trial dockets, and maintains the Municipal Court records.
 The City Secretary's Office transcribes and maintains official City records, minutes and ordinances, and conducts City elections.